channharith/control-flow-practices/README.md

 ## Instructions

 1. Fork and clone this repository.
-1. Change into the new directory.
+1. Change into the new directory and checkout a dev branch.
 2. Open the `index.html` in the browser and open the console.log.
 3. Fulfill the listed requirements.